Find Your Fancy with These January Getaway Ideas

-Gearing up for the first month of a new year, we usually get chills—and not just because of the cold.
-We’re excited about new adventures, new outlooks, and maybe even a new haircut.
-But this time around, with the pandemic still clouding everything it touches, January feels like…déjà vu.
-So we might as well lean into the familiar.
+Gearing up for the first month of a new year we always get chills—and not just because, for many of us, it’s actually chilly outside.
+No, we’re excited about new adventures, new outlooks, and maybe even a new haircut.
+Though the last few years have felt like déjà vu, this time it feels different, so let’s dream big.
+(Man, we hope we’re not jinxing anything.)

 Freeze your Minnetonkas off in Minnesota (but in a fun way)

-Minnesota may have some of the coldest winters in the Lower 48, but they know how to make the most of it.
-The Sandstone Ice Fest (Jan 7–8) offers ice-climbing clinics in Sandstone, while Icebox Days (Jan 13–16) in International Falls gets wacky with frozen-turkey bowling, canoe racing on ice, and a “Freeze Yer Gizzard Blizzard Run.”
+Minnesota may have some of the coldest winters in the Lower 48, but they sure know how to make the most of it.
+The Sandstone Ice Fest (Jan 6–8) offers ice-climbing clinics in Sandstone, while Icebox Days (Jan 26–29) in International Falls gets wacky with frozen turkey bowling, canoe racing on ice, and a “Freeze Yer Gizzard Blizzard Run.”

-The inaugural World Snow Sculpting Championship (Jan 18–23) has 12 teams competing against the backdrop of the St. Croix River in Stillwater, while the St. Paul Winter Carnival (Jan 28–Feb 6) has shenanigans from a beard-growing competition to ice-fishing tournaments, ice palaces, ice golf, dog coronations (why not?), and parades.
-It’s part of the Great Northern Festival, an 11-day extravaganza in Minneapolis and St. Paul, with additional events including outdoor orienteering challenges, climate-focused lectures, art exhibits carved out of ice, and live podcast recordings like On Being with Krista Tippett.
+The second annual World Snow Sculpting Championship (Jan 18–22) sees teams competing against the backdrop of the St. Croix River in Stillwater, while the St. Paul Winter Carnival (Jan 26–Feb 5) offers shenanigans from a beard-growing competition to ice-fishing tournaments, ice palaces, ice golf, dog coronations (why not?), and parades.
+It’s part of the Great Northern Festival, an 11-day extravaganza across Minneapolis and St. Paul, with additional events including outdoor orienteering challenges, climate-focused lectures, art exhibits carved out of ice, and live podcast recordings.
 Plus snowshoeing, cross-country skiing, and skijoring, where competitors are pulled along on skis by dogs, who hopefully get plenty of treats for doing all the work.

 Dance with wolves (from afar)

-There’s no need to go to far-flung places for a safari: winter in our national parks comes with its own kind of animal magnetism.
-In Yellowstone, animals like bison, elk, and moose move down to lower elevations to forage—and after a dusting are much easier to spot against a blanket of white.
-(Watch for shed antlers in December and January.)
+There’s no need to go to far-flung places for a safari: Winter in America’s national parks comes with its own kind of animal magnetism.
+In Yellowstone, animals like bison, elk, and moose move down to lower elevations to forage—and happen to be much easier to spot against a blanket of fresh white snow.
+(Watch out for shed antlers in December and January.)

 And right behind those massive herbivores, stalking their prey?
 Gray wolves.
-You might actually hear them first, howling into the still silence (also a plus of national parks in the winter).
+You might actually hear them first, howling into the still silence (another plus for national parks in the winter).
 To see them, take a snowshoe safari, trekking as the animals do in an unrivaled backcountry experience.
-Or just keep your eyes peeled—you may see some couplings as courtship season is in February (if you want to see babies, they’ll pop out around April).
-Yellowstone is best for looking at lupines but you can also get lucky at Grand Teton, Isle Royale National Park in Michigan, Voyageurs National Park in Minnesota, and Katmai and Denali in Alaska.
+Or just keep your eyes peeled—you may see some couplings as courtship season arrives in February (if you want to see the babies, they’ll pop out around April).
+Yellowstone is best for looking at lupines, but you can also get lucky at Grand Teton, Isle Royale National Park in Michigan, Voyageurs National Park in Minnesota, and Katmai and Denali in Alaska.

 We challenge you to find something more transporting in the winter than soaking your bones in nature’s warm water.
-If you visit Hot Springs, Arkansas, you might feel compelled: as you walk downtown, the vapors waft right out of grates in the ground.
-The historic town, surrounded by a national park, was once home to a row of bathhouses that attracted the likes of Al Capone and FDR—now most have been repurposed into things like museums and breweries (we’re not complaining).
-A couple still serve their original purpose though, plus now there’s a gangster museum.
+If you visit Hot Springs, Arkansas, you might feel compelled: As you walk downtown, the vapors waft right out of grates in the ground.
+The historic town, surrounded by a national park, was once home to a row of bathhouses that attracted the likes of Al Capone and FDR—these days, however, most have been repurposed into things like museums and the only brewery in a national park.
+A couple still serve their original purpose though, plus now there’s also a gangster museum.

-If it’s hot springs you’re after, they’re also particularly great in Colorado, each filled with geothermal groundwater bubbling up to the surface.
+Hot springs are also particularly plentiful in Colorado, each filled with geothermal groundwater bubbling up to the surface.
 Get a cabin at the Mt.
 Princeton Hot Springs or descend upon Iron Mountain Hot Springs, which offers 16 steamy pools.
 For something a little more rustic, hike three miles round-trip to Piedra River Hot Springs for a secluded clothing-optional soak.

 Take a beat for MLK Jr. Day

-For quiet reflection, try visiting a national monument.
-In Alabama, the Birmingham Civil Rights National Monument is the cornerstone of the Birmingham Civil Rights District—which includes Dr. King’s headquarters at the A.G.
-Gaston Motel—while the Freedom Riders National Monument commemorates the violence faced by nonviolent protesters.
+Or you can always check out a national monument.
+The Birmingham Civil Rights National Monument is the cornerstone of the Birmingham Civil Rights District—which includes Dr. King’s headquarters at the A.G.
+Gaston Motel—while the Freedom Riders National Monument commemorates the violence faced by peaceful protesters.

-Beyond Alabama, you’ll find monuments commemorating Booker T. Washington in Virginia and pioneering military officer Charles Young in Ohio, plus nationwide sites dedicated to the slave trade, workers’ rights, women’s suffrage, LGBTQ liberation, and more.
+Beyond Alabama, you’ll find monuments commemorating Booker T. Washington in Virginia and pioneering military officer Charles Young in Ohio, plus nationwide sites dedicated to the history of enslaved peoples, workers’ rights, women’s suffrage, LGBTQ+ liberation, and other human rights pursuits.